Blog

 Making the Case for Automated Data Cleansing

-How do you clean messed up data like this?how to clean messed up data
+Take a look at the image below.
+How do you clean messed up data like this?

 Now, if you use an automated data cleansing solution, you’d be able to transform this data by simply clicking on checkboxes.

-• Normalize text style.
+• Normalizing text style

-• Remove unwanted characters
+• Removing unwanted characters

-• Clean up spaces between letters/words
+• Cleaning up spaces between letters/words

 Try doing the same using Excel and it’d take you hours just to normalize letters.